Southeast Asia

 Usage and Engagement for Underbanked

 In 2017, we saw that 120MM women were either unbanked or had an account that they did not use in Southeast Asia.
 The region finds itself at a critical inflection point for financial inclusion.
 Governments consider it a “hot burner” political issue.
-Coupled with cost-effective and improving technology, banks and financial service providers (FSPs) are seeking new customer bases due to saturated markets offering an important entry point to serving new low-income segments, such as ultra-micro entrepreneurs and remittance recipients in Indonesia, low-income factory workers in Cambodia and G2P recipients across the region.
+Coupled with cost-effective and improving technology, banks and financial services providers (FSPs) are seeking new customer bases due to saturated markets offering an important entry point to serving new low-income segments, such as ultra-micro entrepreneurs and remittance recipients in Indonesia, low-income factory workers in Cambodia and G2P recipients across the region.

 How We're Addressing the Problem